Lumberscout/Documents/whitepaper.md

 **Delayed Proof of Work (dPoW)**

 Delayed proof of work is an extra security measure to eliminate the possibility of 51% attacks.
 The dPoW consensus method contains two different nodes: notary nodes and ‘normal nodes’.
 The Komodo security service is performed by notary nodes that record  transaction  data to the Bitcoin blockchain (notarization).
-With this method, even a single surviving copy of the Komodo main chain will allow the entire ecosystem to overwrite and overrule any attacker’s attempted changes.
+With this method, even a single surviving copy of the KMD parent chain will make an overwrite possible should an attacker attempt to corrupt the ledger.